HDFGroup/HDF.PInvoke/doc/index.md

 ## Native dependencies

-The HDF5 native libraries for all supported are included in the NuGet package.
+The HDF5 native libraries for all supported platforms are included in the NuGet package.
 For Windows, you additionally require the Visual C++ runtime, which is available from Microsoft as [Visual C++ Redistributable Packages for Visual Studio 2017](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).

 ## License